abugher/control-center/README.md

     git clone --recurse-submodules git@github.com:abugher/control_center.git
     cd control_center
-    # I don't understand this part.
-Without it I get told each subproject is not on a branch.
-    for d in * ansible/roles/*; do cd $d; git checkout master; cd -; done

 I have attempted to hide the complexity of managing nested subprojects within a program named *g*, available in the *git-automation* repository: